-The Utah State Underground Storage Tank Program is a regulatory branch of the Department of Environmental Quality.
-Its primary goal is to protect human health and the environment from leaking underground storage tanks (USTs).
-The UST staff oversees: UST notification, installation, inspection, removal, and compliance with State and Federal UST regulations concerning release prevention and remediation.
+The Utah State Underground Storage Tank (UST) Program is a branch of the Department of Environmental Quality.
+The primary goal of the UST Program is to protect human health and the environment from leaking underground storage tanks (LUST).
+The UST staff oversees: UST notification, installation, inspection, removal, and compliance with State and Federal regulations concerning UST release prevention and remediation.

 Underground Storage Tanks

 An UST is a tank system, including piping connected to the tank, that has at least 10 percent of its volume underground.
 Federal and state regulations apply only to those USTs containing petroleum products or certain hazardous chemicals.
 USTs not regulated include: